-We have touched on the importance of travel forblogcuba5.jpg
+We have touched on the importance of travel for

 the young in previous posts.
 If you have been lucky enough to enjoy travel in your life, then you, too, might have experienced some of the benefits that come from leaving your comfort zone.
 This departure from the safety of what is “known” stimulates intellectual curiosity, brings knowledge, and allows for personal growth.
 Lili, a member of the class of 2015 at Westtown School, enjoyed the opportunity to be a part of Westtown en Cuba, a service and language immersion program for students, and has shared some knowledge she gained from the experience.
 Read on for an excerpt from her reflections on her trip to Cuba.